Cuttack district: Languages

 At the time of the 2011 Census of India, 91.36% of the population in the district spoke Odia, 4.66% Urdu, 1.24% Hindi, 0.86% Bengali and 0.78% Telugu as their first language.

 Odia is the language of the Odia people and is spoken throughout the district.
 It is often the only language spoken outside the urban areas.
-Cuttack Odia is widely considered to be the standard dialect of the language and is frequently used in Odia newspapers, cinema and literary works.
+Cuttack dialect of Odia language is widely considered to be the standard form of the Odia language and is frequently used in Odia newspapers, medium of the instruction in schools and colleges, cinemas and literary works.

 Urdu, or more properly Odia Hindustani, is the language of the Odia Muslims who speak it as their mother tongue.
 In its general construction, the dialect is almost indistinguishable from the standard Hindi/Urdu of cities in Eastern India like Kolkata and Patna.
 However, the spoken dialect has a number of peculiar features due to the influence of Odia.
 The grammar is somewhat simplified and significant features of a patois are seen.
 Code switching is common and standard Urdu is always used for writing and formal communication.
 Most Muslims also speak Odia as a second language.
 Standard Hindi is the language of recent migrants from North India to Cuttack city.

-Cuttack city also has small Bengali and Telugu communities who migrated during the late 19th century.
-The former were landlords or employed in the courts and offices while the latter were mostly labourers and menial workers.
+Cuttack city also has small Bengali and Telegu communities who migrated during the late 19th century.
+The former were government officials or employed in the courts and offices while the latter were mostly labourers and menial workers.
 They speak their respective languages with significant Odia admixture.